ibm-cloud-docs/virtual-servers/vsi_dedicated_instances.md

 7. Select the **Dedicated Virtual Servers** option.
 8. Click **Create**.

-You will be on the main page of the Customer Portal.
+You will be on the main page of the {{site.data.keyword.slportal}}.

 ## Log in to the Customer Portal
-Use the following steps to log in to the Customer Portal to begin the order for your dedicated instances.
+Use the following steps to log in to the {{site.data.keyword.slportal}} to begin the order for your dedicated instances.

 1. Open a new browser window and enter [https://control.softlayer.com](https://control.softlayer.com){: new_window}.
 2. Enter your Username and Password, and click **Log In** OR click **Log in with IBMid**.
 3. Enter your email or IBMid and click **Continue**.
 4. Enter your Password and click **Log In**.

-You will be on the main page of the Customer Portal.
+You will be on the main page of the {{site.data.keyword.slportal}}.

 ## Provision your dedicated instances
 {: #provision-dedicated-instances}